chefe/summaries/swat/10-ility-Attributes.md

 * Logging tools

 ## Was sind Beispiele für eine Fitness-Funktion?
-* code quality must be above 90% to be promoted to the next stage
+* Code quality must be above 90% to be promoted to the next stage
 * No secrets may be committed in plain text
 * You must always have a security testing stage
 * You must always have two approvers before production